manwar/python-guide/introduction-to-python.md

     for country, capital in zip(countries, capitals):
         print(f'The capital city of {country} is {capital}')

-You only see the result for elements in the smaller list as below
+You only see the result for elements in the smaller list as below:

     The capital city of Netherlands is Amsterdam
     The capital city of Nigeria is Abuja
     The capital city of Jordan is Amman
     The capital city of Nepal is Kathmandu

-What if we wanted the entire list, we could import `zip_longest` from `itertools` module to handle the missing entries.
+What if we wanted the entire list?

+We could import `zip_longest` from `itertools` module to handle the missing entries.

     from iterutils import zip_longest